Slavery in Britain: Involvement of the British monarchy

 King Charles III has opened up access to the Royal Collection and the Royal Archives with the aims of advancing scholarly research into British slavery.

 The direct roles that individual members of the country's monarchy had in slave trading, particularly in terms of both controlling day-to-day business operations and also amassing personal profits, has resulted in specific criticism of the governing institution itself.
 The ruler Charles II, who reigned as King of England, Scotland, and Ireland from 1660 to 1685, granted the charter of the Royal African Company (RAC) in 1663.
 That "document provided a blueprint for how Britain's slave trade was to be conducted", according to analysis from the Canadian Broadcasting Corporation.
 The RAC transported nearly two hundred thousand enslaved people over a period of multiple decades.
 The then Duke of York, Charles II's brother James, received the position of running the company in the text of the charter; James later became King himself.

-The presently ruling King Charles III publicly expressed remorse for these actions in the context of his formal coronation in 2023.
+The presently ruling King Charles III publicly expressed remorse for these actions in the context of his coronation in 2023.
 "I cannot describe the depths of my personal sorrow at the suffering of many, as I continue to deepen my understanding of slavery's enduring impact," concluded an official statement from Buckingham Palace.
 He additionally has given access to the Royal Collection and the Royal Archives to assist with those conducting scholarly research into British slavery.

 A publication of the Australian Institute of International Affairs (AIIA) on 9 November 2023, a think tank based out of that country, analysed the King's widely reported state visit to Kenya and described its reconciling events as seeming "effusive in" their "repentance".
 The statement noted that "[c]ollecting the evidence of wrongdoings poses a... challenge" when detailing the actions against Kenya and other subjects of colonialism since "[m]any of those actively engaged in the slave trade were leaders or executives in the largest companies and institutions of the time."
 The fact that the "first British company to engage in the slave trade was the Royal African Company, in which the Royal family of the time had a financial interest", presents particular difficulties according to the think tank.